anthony2025/react-mxmaps/README.md

 Because we are dealing with a fair amount of markers (~250), our best choice is to do this beforehand in the server, and persist the results for the client to just consume.
 I wrote a nodejs script to achieve this, using Maps [node library][maps node].

-I was unable to reliable geocode most of the addresses provided by just using [Google Geocode][geocode] service.
+The list of addresses provided lack a consistent format and have been very lazily typed, probably by some intern shackled to a chair.
+They cannot be reliably geocoded by just [Google Geocode][geocode] service, and even manual queries on maps.google.com will usually fail.
 Because of this I was forced to take some extreme steps to obtain less than ideal, but useable data:

 1. Addresses are passed first to [Place Autocomplete][autocomplete] service.
 This service takes an ambiguous address, and tries to predict an unambiguous placeId identifying a precise location.
 It takes into account businesses, points of interest, and some typos.
 2. If [Place Autocomplete][autocomplete] was succesful, we send the placeId to [Place Details][details] service ([Geocode][geocode] service does not accept placeId's in the node library), which between its results always returns an unambiguous location object {lat, lng}.